13 Tips to Support Your Socially Worried Child

 So let's say, for the purposes of this article, that you're reading this because you want to support your child in being more comfortable in social situations.

-The good news is that most kids can learn to manage social anxiety.
+The good news is that most kids can learn to manage social anxiety so they can connect happily with others, enter new groups, and speak up for themselves.
 They just need a little extra support.
-In fact, half of all adults think of themselves as shy, and many more say that they were shy as children.
+In fact, half of all adults think of themselves as "shy," and many more say that they were "shy" as children.
 And yet those adults don't feel socially awkward today, at least most of the time.
 They've gained confidence that they can successfully handle most situations they encounter.

 So what’s the best way to support your child to become more comfortable socially?